Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 #### JVM Codegen
 The compiler should emit bytecode for new a function to fill the task of the delegate accessor function for that interface.
 It will contain the bytecode for the *Delegate Expression*.
+Its name will always be `delegate$accessor`.
-A template for its signature could be as follows: `protected final fun delegate$className(): T`
+A template for its signature could be as follows: `protected final fun delegate$accessor(): T`
-For example: `protected final fun delegate$java$util$List(): java.util.List` It is `protected` to allow access by subclasses.
-It is `final` to hint to the JVM that it can be inlined (optimization).
+It is `protected` to allow access by subclasses.
+It is `final` to allow the JVM to inline it.

-In JVM bytecode, there can be method overloads for descriptors that only differentiate themselves by return type.
+Name collisions are not a problem, because in JVM bytecode, there can be method overloads for descriptors that only differentiate themselves by return type.
-However, there might be a problem if the kotlin delegating class is subclassed by Java, where name collisions would be a problem because the methods are going to be visible, unlike in Kotlin (if I didn't mention that, they should be invisible).
-If the `$` character makes a method invisible in Java, then we can just have the same name for all accessors as long as it has a `$` in it.
-If not, we just need an algorithm that prevents name collisions in the method name, for example by replacing `.` with `$` and any `$` with `$$` in the `className` part.
+The method should be synthetic to avoid issues in Java source code when subclassing a kotlin delegating class.

 For every invocation of the global delegate accessor function, whose declaration is described in detail under *Approach*, the compiler should:
 * Check that the interface type `<I>` is being delegated by the receiver type `<R>`, emitting an error if this is not the case.